Last updated: 18.02.2024

 Tip

-The deliveryId shows the number of the order to which the order belongs.
+The number of the order to which the shipment belongs is shown in deliveryId.

-The vehicleId shows the vehicle associated with the mission(vehicleId shows the vehicle call number).
+The vehicleId shows which vehicle is associated with the shipment.

-What is shown in the field is the calculation of the CO2 emissions of the mission.
+What is shown in the field is a calculation of the shipment’s CO2 emissions.

 Set includeVehicle = “true”.

-Vehicle CO2 emissions in grams of CO2 per kilometre.
+The vehicle’s CO2 emissions in grams per km.

 fuelName